Plasma membrane: Definition, Structure, Functions, Composition

 During phagocytosis, the particle is an organism that adheres to the plasma membrane (adsorption) and induces the cell to extend pseudopodia.
 These pseudopodia Surround the particle and form a food cup.

-Finally, the pseudopodia fuse insert links with the particle and form a phagocytic vacuole or phagosome.
-Phagosome fuses With the primary lysosome to form a secondary lysosome where the material is digested or degraded.
+Finally, the pseudopodia fuse insert links with the particle to form a phagocytic vacuole or phagosome.
+The phagosome fuses with the primary lysosome to create a secondary lysosome, where the material is digested or degraded.

 What is Exocytosis (Cell Vomiting)?

 Secretory cells release the secretory contents to the exterior.
-The release of substances from the cell to the outside is called exocytosis or cell vomiting.
+Releasing substances from the cell to the outside is called exocytosis or cell vomiting.

-The undigested material from the phagocytic vacuoles or pinocytic vesicles of the cell is also expelled out of the cell by exocytosis.
+The undigested material from the phagocytic vacuoles or pinocytic vesicles of the cell is also expelled by exocytosis.
 The process may involve any of the following routes:

 Exocytosis